Testosterone -- the unofficial king of the male sex hormones!

-- Tuna.
 Fatty fish, and fish oils, are rich in omega-3 fatty acids (vegetarians can try omega-3 supplements).
 One study on the effect of fish oil on dogs showed that fish oil can increase semen quality and serum testosterone levels by improving fatty acid profiles.
 If you’re not keen on tuna, try other fish rich in omega-3 fatty acids, including Atlantic mackerel, salmon, and sardines.

-- Oysters.
 Most people have heard about the link between eating oysters and a healthier libido but have you ever wondered why?
 It’s the zinc within the oysters that’s the real superstar since studies have shown a link between zinc deficiency and erectile dysfunction.
 Oysters, which are also high in omega-3s, selenium, and vitamin B12, positively affect male reproduction.
 In a rat study analyzing the effect of shell supplementation on the regulation of male reproduction, the zinc-rich oyster shells led to an increase in serum testosterone concentrations.

-- Egg yolks.
 While egg whites are praised for protein, most of the nutrients in an egg are actually in the yolk.
 Eggs are rich in phosphorus, calcium, potassium, and all of the essential trace elements, including copper, iron, magnesium, manganese, selenium, and zinc, with egg yolk being the major contributor to iron and zinc supply.
 A study in the journal Nutrients showed that egg yolks can help men struggling with low testosterone levels.
 The study found that “the presence of such minerals and micronutrients in egg is quite interesting as a deficiency in some of these (Zn, Mg, and Se) has been associated with depression and fatigue and development of pathological diseases.”

-- Ginger.
 According to the journal Biomolecules, fresh ginger supplementation enhances testosterone production in males.
 And like other foods on this list, ginger is very high in zinc (sensing a theme yet?) as well as vitamin C, vitamin E, beta-carotene, lutein, lycopene, quercetin, genistein, and tannin, plus manganese, copper, and selenium.

-- Garlic.
 Garlic is a superfood for a reason: it contains a compound called diallyl disulfide, which works as an antiviral and antibacterial supplement, lowers cholesterol, and according to the Asian Pacific Journal of Tropical Biomedicine, eating garlic boosts serum testosterone levels.

-- Leafy green vegetables.
 Not only are greens healthy for anyone’s diet, but they’re also rich in magnesium, a mineral that may increase your testosterone levels.
 According to the journal Biological Trace Element Research, when comparing athletes to non-active individuals, magnesium increased testosterone levels in both groups, but the increases were much higher in those who exercised regularly.

-- Pomegranates.
 Pomegranates are delicious, high in vitamin C and antioxidants, and can also increase testosterone levels by 24% when eaten consistently for two weeks, according to one study.